 Jessica launched Rogue Theater Company in 2019, debuting her play, Fragments, followed by playing Mama in ’night, Mother.
 Jessica has acted on stage throughout the United States and Europe.
-She was seen locally as Emma in Oregon Stage Works’ production of Annapurna with Peter Alzado, where she also served as Co-Producing Artistic Director.
+She was seen locally as Emma in Oregon Stage Works’ production of Annapurna with Peter Alzado; she also served as Co-Producing Artistic Director.
 Jessica has numerous movie and television roles to her credit, including Who Shot Patakango? (with Sandra Bullock), If Tomorrow Comes, General Hospital, as well as televised PBS productions of Getting Out and Blithe Spirit.
 She has taught acting, written plays, and produced stage works for over three decades.
 She has directed nearly 40 theatrical productions, including A Midsummer Night’s Dream at Ashland High School.
 Jessica was awarded the “Extraordinary Theatre Artist” and “Ovation Award” from the California Educational Theatre Association, as well as a special Gubernatorial Commendation for her work with California Youth in Theatre.

-Tyrone is a graduate of the Yale School of Drama where he received his MFA in Acting, and Middlebury College, earning a BA Honor Degrees in Theatre and Psychology.
+Tyrone is a graduate of the Yale School of Drama where he received his MFA in Acting, and Middlebury College, earning BA Honor Degrees in Theatre and Psychology.
 He has appeared in films including Privilege, The Super with Joe Pesci, and Stone Soup with Grace Zabriskie.
-Tyrone appeared in the European Tour of Ajax, directed by Peter Sellars, on Broadway in Lettice and Lovage, with Maggie Smith, and the US Tour with Julie Harris.
-Off Broadway, he performed with Theatre for New Audience, New York Public Theater, and Circle Repertory Theatre.
+Tyrone appeared in the European tour of Ajax, directed by Peter Sellars; on Broadway in Lettice and Lovage, with Maggie Smith; and the US tour with Julie Harris.
+Off-Broadway, he performed with Theatre for a New Audience, New York Public Theater, and Circle Repertory Theatre.
 In 26 seasons at the Oregon Shakespeare Festival, Tyrone has performed over 60 roles in nearly 50 productions.

-Caroline is thrilled to be back on the Rogue Theater Company team after directing A Doll's House, Part 2 and ’night, Mother".
+Caroline is thrilled to be back on the Rogue Theater Company team after directing A Doll's House, Part 2 and ’night, Mother.
 A 12-year acting veteran at the Oregon Shakespeare Festival, Caroline is appearing this season in unseen.
-Her local directing credits include multiple collaborations with the former Actor’s Theatre including a site-specific production of Conor McPherson’s The Weir at The Black Sheep Pub & Restaurant.
+Her local directing credits include multiple collaborations with the former Actor’s Theatre, including a site-specific production of Conor McPherson’s The Weir at The Black Sheep Pub & Restaurant.
 She has directed several plays at SOU, multiple readings with Ashland New Plays Festival, and The Little Mermaid at Ashland High School.
-Regional acting credits include Seattle Rep, American Conservatory Theater, Indiana Repertory Theatre, The Milwaukee Rep, Utah Shakespeare Festival, Cal Shakes, and Alabama Shakespeare Festival; Off-Broadway: Brooklyn Academy of Music.
+Regional acting credits include Seattle Rep, American Conservatory Theater, Indiana Repertory Theatre, Milwaukee Rep, Utah Shakespeare Festival, Cal Shakes, and Alabama Shakespeare Festival; Off-Broadway: Brooklyn Academy of Music.
 Caroline was a founding member of “The Loft” collective in San Francisco.